aureuserp/dev-docs/src/master/architecture/frontend.md

 ## Conclusion

-Aureus ERP’s frontend stack—**FilamentPHP, Livewire, Alpine.js, Tailwind CSS, and Vite**—offers a **modern, reactive, and scalable** architecture.
+AureusERP’s frontend stack—**FilamentPHP, Livewire, Alpine.js, Tailwind CSS, and Vite**—offers a **modern, reactive, and scalable** architecture.
 This combination ensures a seamless experience for administrators and users while maintaining high performance and flexibility.

-For further details, refer to the **Aureus ERP documentation**. 🚀
+For further details, refer to the **AureusERP documentation**. 🚀